Foil vs. Rotary Shavers: What Gives the Closest Shave?

 - For edging and lines

-This type of electric shaver is designed to remove the shortest stubble.
+This type of electric shaver is designed to remove the shortest stubble, but also flat-lying and ingrown hairs that need to be lifted in order to cut them.
 This makes them a great choice for:

-- Men who like a clean and quick shave almost daily
+- Men who like a clean and quick daily shave

 Foil shavers also work great on coarse hair with a single pass.
 This is possible due to the varying patterns on each foil.
 Furthermore, they mostly come with several accessories including combs to help guide your hair for a better shave.

-- The up and down motion of the blades of a foil shaver may not work great for everyone.
-This is due to the lack of circular motion.
+- The up and down motion of the blades of a foil shaver may not work great for everyone, e.g. those with light, long, wiry hairs, that usually need you to glide from multiple directions to get them all.

 Foil shavers also don’t always provide a close shave.
 This is especially when used over long hair as it gets trapped in the foils of the shaver.
 You also need to be gentle when running a foil shaver across your face.
 This is because it can cause skin irritation when pressed against your skin.